mooleshacat/youtube-po-token-generator/README.md

 I have left lots of the original maintainer's comments within the readme and other files.

+## Requirements

+This program requires the latest NodeJS which can be installed easily with NVM ( https://github.com/nvm-sh/nvm )

 ## How it works

 Only one network request is made to get a fresh copy of `visitorData`.